TritonDataCenter/dragnet/README.md

 files.
 You never need to worry about the number of index files, though.  "dn" takes care of searching all of them (or whichever ones need to be searched).

-You can query these indexes by specifying the index directory with "-I":
+You can query these indexes by specifying the index directory:

-    $ dn query -b req.method -I data_index
+    $ dn query-tree -b req.method data_index
     REQ.METHOD VALUE
     DELETE       478
     GET          503